Qqwy/ruby-prop_check/README.md

   - [x] Stop after a ludicrous amount of generator runs, to prevent malfunctioning (infinitely looping) generators from blowing up someone's computer.
  - [x] Look into customization of settings from e.g. command line arguments.
 - [x] Good, unicode-compliant, string generators.
+- [ ] Filtering generator outputs.

+# Nice-to-haves

 - [ ] Basic integration with RSpec.
 See also https://groups.google.com/forum/#!msg/rspec/U-LmL0OnO-Y/iW_Jcd6JBAAJ for progress on this.

-# Nice-to-haves

- - `aggregate` , `resize` and similar generator-modifying calls (c.f.
+ - [ ] `aggregate` , `resize` and similar generator-modifying calls (c.f.
 PropEr's variants of these) which will help with introspection/metrics.
- - Integration with other Ruby test frameworks.
+ - [ ] Integration with other Ruby test frameworks.
  - Stateful property testing.
-(A whole other can of worms, but super cool!)
+If implemented at some point, will probably happen in a separate add-on library.

 ## Installation